 Discuss your program’s strengths.

 ACDV faculty are collaborative and supportive of peers both within the department and across campus programs by assisting with curriculum content reviews in other departments, and by sharing curriculum and instructional strategies with all faculty.
 We continue to collaborate with math and English faculty, develop complimentary curriculum, and even share instructors across departments as needed for student success.
 The ACDV faculty are innovative thinkers and continue to explore new approaches to student success strategies and coursework.
 We have developed and implemented accelerated courses in reading and math, and plan to develop a new accelerated reading and writing course in Fall 2015 to pilot in Spring 2016, then offer in Fall 2016.
 We are also piloting a hybrid writing/reading and hybrid math course to meet the needs of students who are 3 or more levels below transfer in basic skills.
 We offered 20 sections of summer bridge for incoming freshman through an innovative professional development, cross-training approach led by faculty chair, Kimberly Bligh.
 The summer bridge program provided cost effective professional development opportunities for faculty and staff across programs.
+We are also collaborating with Counseling to develop a Renegade 101 Freshman Success course, which is in the phase this fall.

 Discuss your program’s weaknesses.